Mark-Cooper-Janssen-Vooles/accessibility-info/readme.md

 - Semantic HTML, which improves accessibility, also improves SEO, making your site more findable.
 - Caring about accessibility demonstrates good ethics and morals, which improves your public image.
 - Other good practices that improve accessibility also make your site more usable by other groups, such as mobile phone users or those on low network speed.
 In fact, everyone can benefit from many such improvements.
-- Did we mention it is also the law in some places?
+- It is also the law in some places

 People with Visual Impairments:
-Often use screen magnifiers (either physical o rsoftware zoom capabilities, i.e. most browsers have zoom).
+Often use screen magnifiers (either physical or software zoom capabilities, i.e. most browsers have zoom).
 Some users rely on screen readers.

 Some screen reader examples include:
 - Paid commercial products, like JAWS (Windows) and Dolphin Screen Reader (Windows).
 - Free products, like NVDA (Windows), ChromeVox (Chrome), and Orca (Linux).
 - Software built into the operating system, like VoiceOver (macOS, iPadOS, iOS), Narrator (Windows), ChromeVox (on Chrome OS), and TalkBack (Android).

+Types of Impairments:
+1. Visual:
-World Health Organization estimates that "285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 million have low vision."
-A large and significant population of users to — almost the same size as the population of the United States of America.
+  - World Health Organization estimates that "285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 million have low vision."
+A large and significant population of users — almost the same size as the population of the United States of America.

-People with hearing impairments:
+2. People with hearing impairments:
-People have various levels of hearing loss ranging from mild to profound.
+  - People have various levels of hearing loss ranging from mild to profound.
 Although some do use AT (assistive devices), they are not widespread.

-To provide access, textual alternatives must be provided.
+  - To provide access, textual alternatives must be provided.
 Videos should be manually captioned, and transcripts should be provided for audio content.
 "466 million people worldwide have disabling hearing loss", says the World Health Organization.

-People with mobility impairments:
+3. People with mobility impairments:
-These people have disabilities concerning movement.
+  - These people have disabilities concerning movement.
 Some people might have difficulty making the exact hand movements required to use a mouse

-The way this usually affects web development work is the requirement that controls be accessible by the keyboard.
+  - The way this usually affects web development work is the requirement that controls be accessible by the keyboard.
 Can you use the Tab key to move between the different controls of a web form, for example?

-People with cognitive impairments:
+4. People with cognitive impairments:
-Cognitive impairment refers to a broad range of disabilities, from people with intellectual disabilities who have the most-limited capabilities, to all of us as we age and have difficulty thinking and remembering.
+  - Cognitive impairment refers to a broad range of disabilities, from people with intellectual disabilities who have the most-limited capabilities, to all of us as we age and have difficulty thinking and remembering.
 The range includes people with mental illnesses, such as depression and schizophrenia.
 It also includes people with learning disabilities, such as dyslexia and attention deficit hyperactivity disorder.
-Importantly, though there is a lot of diversity within clinical definitions of cognitive impairments, people with them experience a common set of functional problems.
+  - Importantly, though there is a lot of diversity within clinical definitions of cognitive impairments, people with them experience a common set of functional problems.
 These include difficulty with understanding content, remembering how to complete tasks, and confusion caused by inconsistent webpage layouts.

-A good foundation of accessibility for people with cognitive impairments includes:
+  - A good foundation of accessibility for people with cognitive impairments includes:
     - Delivering content in more than one way, such as by text-to-speech or by video.
     - Easily understood content, such as text written using plain-language standards.
     - Focusing attention on important content.
     - Minimizing distractions, such as unnecessary content or advertisements.
     - Consistent webpage layout and navigation.
     - Familiar elements, such as underlined links blue when not visited and purple when visited.
     - Dividing processes into logical, essential steps with progress indicators.
     - Website authentication as easy as possible without compromising security.
     - Making forms easy to complete, such as with clear error messages and simple error recovery.

 When planning your project, factor accessibility testing into your testing regime, just like testing for any other important target audience segment (e.g., target desktop or mobile browsers). doing some testing with disabled user groups to see how well more complex site features work for them.
 For example: